TimurAsayonok/get-in-backend/README.md

 # Get In backend :computer:

 Get In backend is the server part for the mobile application [Get In](https://github.com/TimurAsayonok/get-in-mobile-app) - GetIn.
-At the moment, the basic methods are implemented.
+:heavy_exclamation_mark: It is important.
+All user data are test data, and do not carry any useful information At the moment, the basic methods are implemented.

 **For the user**: